Study Guides | overview | What Is Mathematics?

 The Invention of Numbers

 Although we have a natural ability to count, numbers can still be difficult to work with.
-Sure, some of us have a gift for math, but every one reaches a point where math become hard.
-Learning the multiplication tables is difficult because we did not evolve to handle such advanced computations as $17 \times 32 = 544$.
+Sure, some of us have the gift, but everyone reaches a point where math become hard.
+Learning the multiplication tables is difficult because we did not evolve to handle such advanced computations as $17 \times 32 = 544$, and until very recently had absolutely no need to.

 The Tower of Math